swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 ## Effect on API resilience

-Types that conform to this protocol will always succeed at member lookup (`x.foo` will always be accepted by the compiler): members that are explictly declared in the type or in a visible extension will be found and referenced, and anything else will be handled by the dynamic lookup feature.
+Types that conform to this protocol will always succeed at member lookup (`x.foo` will always be accepted by the compiler): members that are explicitly declared in the type or in a visible extension will be found and referenced, and anything else will be handled by the dynamic lookup feature.

-That behavior could lead to a surprising behavior change if the API evolves over time: adding a new staticly declared member to the type or an extension will cause clients to resolve that name to the static declaration instead of being dynamically dispatched.
+That behavior could lead to a surprising behavior change if the API evolves over time: adding a new statically declared member to the type or an extension will cause clients to resolve that name to the static declaration instead of being dynamically dispatched.
 This is inherent to this sort of feature, and means it should not be used on types that have a large amount of API, API that is likely to change over time, or API with names that are likely to conflict.